Consignment: Sell merchandise belonging to others for a share of sales proceeds.

 Retail: Sell merchandise purchased from businesses.

-Credit-Card Processing - Any card processing service may be used.
+Credit-Card Processing - Any credit card service is ok to use with the program.
 As a basis for comparison, BluePay is recommended (866-495-0423 - ask for BCSS 'special rates').
 There are no application or termination fees, contracts or hidden charges.
 The 'effective rate' (total cost / credit-card volume) will be less than PayPal and Square.
 The exact cost will be determined by VISA (based upon the type of card used) with lower rates applicable to debit and qualified (swiped) cards and higher rates applicable to non-swiped and rewards/travel/business cards.

 Share the Cost of Credit-Card Processing